THE INSTITUTE FOR PHILOSOPHY IN PUBLIC LIFE

 The Institute for Philosophy in Public Life bridges the gap between academic philosophy and the general public.
 It cultivate discussions between professional philosophers and those with an interest in the subject, regardless of their experience or credentials.

-IPPL was founded in 2018 on the premise that anyone can do philosophy, and that philosophy relates to all people’s day-to-day lives.
+IPPL was founded in 2008 on the premise that anyone can do philosophy, and that philosophy relates to all people’s day-to-day lives.
 Through in-person events, fellowships, internships, terrestrial radio programs, podcasts, virtual meetings, and social-network interaction, IPPL works to create a global community of curious, non-adversarial, amateur philosophers.

-IPPL is committed to the notion that philosophy is useful, lucrative, and entertaining, and that philosophical communities are fun, fulfilling, and essential for democracy, Our activities are open to all.
+IPPL is committed to the notion that philosophy is useful, lucrative, and entertaining, and that philosophical communities are fun, fulfilling, and essential for democracy.
+Our activities are open to all.

 The Institute for Philosophy in Public Life is an academic unit of The University of North Dakota’s College of Arts & Sciences.
 It is a non-partisan, 401-C3 organization operating under the fiscal agency of the UND Alumni Association.